mrc-ide/odin.js/README.md

 ### Limitations and differences

 * Solver does not accept an error tolerance
-* Errors have a custom class due to V8, which adds noise to testing
 * the `$initial()` method always requires a time
 * The `use_dde` option to the constructor has gone
 * The `verbose` and `compiler_errors` option to the compiler have gone